paralin/inca/DESIGN.md

  - In-memory cache: use a LRU to store recently looked up objects
  - Database cache: use the local key-value DB to store all looked up objects in the current state that are not outdated
- - IPFS: store all objects encrypted, "pin" some or all of the blockchain data depending on the operating mode
+ - Block storage (IPFS, S3): store all objects encrypted, "pin" some or all of the blockchain data depending on the operating mode

 The conceptual stack of data is then: